Contrasting Concord Medical Services (NYSE:CCM) and Hims & Hers Health (NYSE:HIMS)

-Concord Medical Services (NYSE:CCM) and Hims & Hers Health (NYSE:HIMS) are both medical companies, but which is the better stock?
-We will compare the two companies based on the strength of their institutional ownership, earnings, analyst recommendations, valuation, profitability, dividends and risk.
+Concord Medical Services (NYSE:CCM) and Hims & Hers Health (NYSE:HIMS) are both medical companies, but which is the superior investment?
+We will compare the two companies based on the strength of their dividends, profitability, analyst recommendations, institutional ownership, earnings, risk and valuation.

+Concord Medical Services has a beta of 0.22, indicating that its share price is 78% less volatile than the S&P 500.
+Comparatively, Hims & Hers Health has a beta of -0.11, indicating that its share price is 111% less volatile than the S&P 500.

-This table compares Concord Medical Services and Hims & Hers Health’s revenue, earnings per share and valuation.
+This table compares Concord Medical Services and Hims & Hers Health’s top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue